Wings30306/the-writers-club/README.md

 2.	**WIP** As a reader, I would like to see the ratings by other people to decide which story I would like to read.
 4. As a reader, I would like to be able to filter stories by fandom, genre, rating,…
 5. As a reader, I would like to give feedback for stories.
 I understand I’ll have to sign in to do this.
-6. As a reader, I would also like to rate stories when I give feedback.
+6.	**WIP** As a reader, I would also like to rate stories when I give feedback.
 7. As a writer, I would like to easily add new chapters / stories.
 8. As a writer, I would like to be able to change already-uploaded chapters too, in case I find a mistake or typo that needs to be corrected.
 9.	**WIP** As a writer, I would like to be able to upload a cover image for my story.